vannguyengd/gooddata-ui/docs/19_webcomponents_vue.md

 id: webcomponents_vue
 ---

-Vue supports Web Components out of box.
-There are few steps that you need to do to integrate GoodData visualizations into Vue app using WebComponents.
+Vue supports Web Components out of the box.
+There are a few steps that you need to do to integrate the GoodData visualizations into the Vue app using WebComponents.

 ## Load WebComponents library